 The Green Wall forms a boundary for another cool natural space at the airport, Chester Johnson Park.
 The hidden nook contains shade-covered benches, a footbridge over a pond, totem poles and a waterfall -- and it's seldom crowded.
 Well-placed trees hide the view of a nearby parking lot.

-Forget about its golf course, posh shops and casino -- the aptly named garden at South Korea's main airport is its star attraction.
+Forget about the golf course, posh shops and casino -- the Sky Garden at South Korea's main airport is our favorite attraction.

 Airport Park, Schiphol Airport, Amsterdam

 Okay, it's not exactly a real park, but it serves the same purpose.
-This 20,000-square-foot space in Amsterdam's airport mimics a park setting, with faux trees, log-style benches, "ivy"-fabric upholstered chairs, wooden picnic tables, and a piped-in soundtrack of children playing and birds chirping.
+This 20,000-square-foot space in Amsterdam's airport mimics a park setting, with faux trees, log-style benches, "ivy"-fabric upholstered chairs, wooden picnic tables, and a piped-in soundtrack of birds chirping.

 You can't exactly take an actual bike ride through the park, but you can hop on a stationary bike to pretend.
 And a bonus?
-The bikes generate energy that you can use to power up your mobile phone or MP3 player.
+The bikes generate energy that you can use to power up your mobile phone or tablet.

 So while the space might not be green in the nature sense, it's green in other ways.
 And if you do want some of the real thing, the airport has an outdoor terrace with real plants and trees.
-Airport Park is in Lounge 1, above Pier D.
+Airport Park is in Lounge 1.

 Japanese, Chinese and Hawaiian Gardens, Honolulu Airport